-More than 680 undocumented immigrants detained in Mississippi
+680 undocumented immigrants are arrested in Mississippi

-(CNN)US immigration authorities have detained more than 680 undocumented immigrants in what a federal prosecutor described as "what is believed to be the largest single state immigration enforcement operation in our nation's history."
+(CNN)US immigration authorities have detained some 680 undocumented immigrants in what a federal prosecutor described as "what is believed to be the largest single state immigration enforcement operation in our nation's history."

 US Attorney for the Southern District of Mississippi Mike Hurst told reporters the arrests took place at seven sites in six different cities in Mississippi on Wednesday.
 "Today, as a result of the hard work of these men and women in law enforcement, we've set another record," Hurst said.